 Ch 14, problems 18, 20c (by hand) & 24 (SPSS).
 Do #24 ANOVA using SPSS (not by hand).
 Request a plot for help in interpreting the interaction.
-Annotate output, including an explanation of your results in APA format.
+Annotate output, including an explanation of your results.
+Be sure to include all hypothesis-testing steps and APA-style summaries of your results for 20c and 24.